Key Breed Facts

 They are clever dogs having inherited their intelligence from both parent breeds and as such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded and obedient dogs.
 When a Cavapoo is well socialised from a young age and correctly trained using positive reinforcement methods, they are a real pleasure to have around and many of these charming dogs do a great job as therapy dogs.

-They are known to be sensitive dogs by nature and as such they do not answer well to any sort of harsh correction or heavy handed training.
+They are known to be sensitive dogs by nature and as such they do not answer well to any sort of harsh correction or heavy-handed training.
 When a puppy or young dog gets things wrong, it's never a good idea to tell them off harshly, even if they've had an "accident" indoors.
 Cavoos do respond very well to positive reinforcement training methods and will quickly pick up on what is being asked of them because they love to please and like nothing more than to receive praise and a treat as a reward.

 The fact that Cavapoos are a cross between a Poodle and a Cavalier King Charles Spaniel means these charming dogs are intelligent.
 Therefore, they are very trainable and teaching them to do things is an enjoyable experience all round.
-However, a Cavoo's training has to start the moment they arrive in a new home because they younger a dog is, the easier it is for them to learn new things.
+However, a Cavoo's training must start the moment they arrive in a new home because they younger a dog is, the easier it is for them to learn new things.
 It would be a mistake to wait too long before starting their education, but with this said the first stages of their education which is when they are being taught the "ground rules" should never be too intensive, but rather an enjoyable, fun experience for all concerned.

 Once a puppy is older and they are fully vaccinated, their training can start in earnest.
 Enrolling a puppy into a puppy class when they are around 10 to 12 weeks old goes a long way in successfully socialising them so they grow up to be confident, outgoing mature dogs.
 Their training not only has to start early, but it has to be consistent for dogs to understand what is expected of them.
 Cavapoos like to know their place in a pack and are never happier and more obedient than when they know who they can look to for direction and guidance.